bdthemes/zoloblocks/readme.txt

 ##Loop Builder & Animations

 **Loop Builder (Pro)**
-Create dynamic content loops for advanced layouts, such as displaying related posts, products, or testimonials.
+Create dynamic content loops for advanced layouts, such as displaying related posts, products, or testimonials.You don’t need to update content manually from now on.

 **Lottie Image (Pro)**
 Add lightweight and scalable Lottie animations for engaging visuals, such as loading animations, illustrations, or interactive elements.
+No heavy or clunky animations that slow down website performance.

 **Unfold (Pro)**
 Add interactive unfold animations for engaging content reveals, such as expanding sections or hidden details.
+Make content more interactive and visually appealing.

 ##Grid & List

 **Fancy List (Free)**
 Create visually appealing lists with icons, images, or custom styling, ideal for feature lists, checklists, or step-by-step guides.
+Skip plain or unattractive lists that fail to capture attention

 **List (Free)**
 Display simple, organized lists for content like FAQs, instructions, or bullet points.